Alkalize Your pH With This Amazingly Easy Trick

 When you breathe in a shallow manner, or subconsciously hold your breath and fail to breathe deeply and thoroughly, you not only fail to take in enough oxygen; you also do not exhale completely.
 That means carbon dioxide (CO2) accumulates in your blood.
 High CO2 levels decrease pH, leading to acidification of the blood.

 In addition, proper breathing improves circulation and digestion, relieves stress, and helps cleanse your body of toxins.
-There’s more detailed explanation on this important topic and other environmental acidifying factors that are easy to avoid in Chapter 12 of the Save Our Bones Program.
+There’s more detailed explanation on this important topic and other environmental acidifying factors that are easy to avoid in Chapter 12 of the Osteoporosis Reversal Program.

 You Might be a Shallow Breather Without Even Realizing!